denten-books/plain-text/main.md

 stepwise manner.
 In other words, 'digital' is synonymous with 'discrete,' while 'analog' is synonymous with 'continuous.'"

-The philosopher Nelson Goodman (the man responsible for bringing the digital conversation into the realm of aesthetic theory in the analytic tradition) makes a further distinction in maintaining that digital systems must be more than merely "discontinuous," but also "differentiated throughout."
+The philosopher Nelson Goodman (responsible for bringing the digital conversation into the realm of aesthetic theory in the analytic tradition) makes a further distinction in maintaining that digital systems must be more than merely "discontinuous," but also "differentiated throughout."
 By contrast,